CMPT362-PlantCare/ShowcaseWebsite/README.md

-# ShowcaseWebsite
-A Website To Showcase Our App
+A Website Showcasing The Development Process Of Our PlantCare Mobile App: https://cmpt362-plantcare.github.io/ShowcaseWebsite/